elmtree-askmo/cloudcannon-app/content/learn/mathematics/in-what-way-does-a-reflection-affect-the-distance-between-points.md

 url: /learn/mathematics/questions/in-what-way-does-a-reflection-affect-the-distance-between-points
 score: -1.0
 related_article1:
-    id: 162645
+    id: 162400
-    title: How is congruence maintained in reflections?
+    title: >-
+        What changes occur to quadrilaterals when reflected?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
+    url: /learn/mathematics/questions/what-changes-occur-to-quadrilaterals-when-reflected
 related_article2:
-    id: 162692
+    id: 162389
-    title: What are opposite coordinates in the context of reflections?
+    title: >-
+        What happens to the orientation of a figure after a reflection?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-opposite-coordinates-in-the-context-of-reflections
+    url: /learn/mathematics/questions/what-happens-to-the-orientation-of-a-figure-after-a-reflection
 related_article3:
-    id: 162403
+    id: 162391
-    title: What differences in position and orientation occur after a reflection?
+    title: >-
+        What is the result of reflecting a point across the y-axis?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-differences-in-position-and-orientation-occur-after-a-reflection
+    url: /learn/mathematics/questions/what-is-the-result-of-reflecting-a-point-across-the-yaxis
 related_article4:
-    id: 162685
+    id: 162890
-    title: What happens to a point's coordinates when it is reflected across the y-axis?
+    title: >-
+        How do reflections preserve congruence between figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-happens-to-a-points-coordinates-when-it-is-reflected-across-the-yaxis
+    url: /learn/mathematics/questions/how-do-reflections-preserve-congruence-between-figures
 related_article5:
-    id: 162408
+    id: 162750
-    title: What common misconceptions exist about coordinate changes in reflections?
+    title: >-
+        How do coordinates change when a figure is reflected?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-common-misconceptions-exist-about-coordinate-changes-in-reflections
+    url: /learn/mathematics/questions/how-do-coordinates-change-when-a-figure-is-reflected
 ---

 &nbsp;